peteroupc/peteroupc.github.io/random.md

 An application SHOULD use a PRNG with a seed it specifies (rather than an automatically-initialized PRNG or another kind of RNG) only if&mdash;

-1. the initial state (the seed) which the "random" result will be generated from&mdash;
-    - is hard-coded,
-    - is derived from user-entered data,
-    - is known to the application and was generated randomly (other than with a PRNG with a known seed),
-    - is a [**verifiable random number**](#Verifiable_Random_Numbers) (as defined later), or
-    - is based on a timestamp (but only if the "random" content will remain the same during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for content that varies only daily),
-2. the application might need to generate the same "random" result multiple times,
+1. the application might need to generate the same "random" result multiple times,
-3. the application either&mdash;
+2. the application either&mdash;
     - makes the seed (or a "code" or "password" based on the seed) accessible to the user, or
     - finds it impractical to store or distribute the "random" numbers or results (rather than the seed) for later use, such as&mdash;
         - by saving the result to a file,
         - by storing the random numbers for the feature generating the result to "replay" later, or
         - by distributing the results or the random numbers to networked users as they are generated, and
-4. any feature using that random number generation method to generate that "random" result will remain backward compatible with respect to the "random" results it generates, for as long as that feature is still in use by the application.
+3. any feature that uses such a PRNG to generate that "random" result will remain backward compatible with respect to the "random" results it generates, for as long as that feature is still in use by the application.

-Meeting recommendation 4 is aided by using _stable_ PRNGs; see [**"Definitions"**](#Definitions) and the following examples:
+Meeting statement 3 is aided by using _stable_ PRNGs; see [**"Definitions"**](#Definitions) and the following examples:

 - [**`java.util.Random`**](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is stable.
 - The C [**`rand` method**](http://en.cppreference.com/w/cpp/numeric/random/rand) is not stable (because the algorithm it uses is unspecified).